Birding Kyle Canyon

 Overview

 Kyle Canyon is a good place to bird the western montane forest.
-The Kyle Canyon Road starts in typical Mojave Desert scrub and climbs through the Pinyon-Juniper Woodland to a Yellow Pine and Pine-Fir Forest mixed with Quaking Aspen at an elevation of almost 8,000 feet.
+Kyle Canyon Road starts in typical Mojave Desert scrub at an elevation of about 3,000 feet and climbs through the Pinyon-Juniper Woodland to a Yellow Pine Forest and then a Pine-Fir Forest mixed with Quaking Aspen at an elevation of about 8,000 feet, providing a good range of habitats, each with different species of birds and other wildlife.

 Description